kunal-arya/rfp/docs/ACTION_ITEMS.md

       -   [X] We forget the Versioning flow of FRP completely, read "requirements.md" file and implement versioning flow.
 Our schema at schema.prisma actually supports RFP versioning.
 Implement Backend and frontend completely and then test it if it's working or not, whether your implementation after done is right or not.
       -   [X] update api-docs.md and update that, plus update docs-schema.md if needed and readme.md ... apart from them... give me a good new .md file explaining everything in brief from frontend till backend everything
       -   [X] improve "email.service.ts" email template, they are too simple, plus move templates to different page to make the file readable... put logo on top and do other neccessary changes
+      -   [X] permission json changed, check seed.ts and please refactor the route, controller and service for audit
+      -   [X] create docker file for backend to deploy plus create a docker file to start postgres locally.. after starting postgres, seed.ts should be implemented.